 “I already knew you were confused, because you said ‘What do you mean?’
-A reader who has been following our conversation wouldn’t also need a description of your facial expression in order to know how they’re supposed to feel.
-Would they need a description of my face, now that you’ve stated that I’m glaring at you?”
+Would a reader need a description of my face, now that you’ve mentioned that I’m glaring at you?”

 “No, that would be redundant.
 They’d probably be more interested in how you suddenly started talking as if you knew how an author is writing your scene.
 That would distract from the story.”

 “You’re right,” he says with a dry laugh.
 “But you did the same thing when you described the look on your face.
 Narrators shouldn’t convey emotion by describing their own facial expressions.“

 “But right there in Divergent, it says: ‘I smile.’
 It also says Tris is chewing her lip.
 Why does Veronica Roth’s narrator get to describe her own facial expressions?”

 The old man leans forward.
 “As a first-person narrator, you could report that you choose to smile, or that you feel yourself biting your lip.
 But your narrator can’t watch a camera that is zoomed in on her own face, so as author you can’t have your narrator report subtle visual details, such as the color rising in her cheeks, or the way her nose crinkles adorably when she gets frustrated.”

 “I think you’ve made your point,” I say, feeling my face heat up.
 “So, a first-person narrator can mention a deliberate action like mopping her brow, or she can quote dialogue that includes a stammer, but she can’t describe the beads of sweat glistening on her forehead or come up with a poetic simile for how her lower lip looks as it trembles.”